aogriffiths/relay/relay-specification-short.md

 Abstract
 ------------------------------------------------------------------------------------------------------------------------

-This document specifies "Relay" - a protocol for syndicating content following a publish/subscribe and webhook pattern.
+This document specifies "Relay", a protocol for syndicating content following the  publish / subscribe and webhook patterns.